khigia/eocarve/README.txt

-Ocamerl example: use Ocaml seamcarving library, called from Erlang.
+Ocamerl example: Erlang API for a seamcarving library in Ocaml.

-Hopefuly will become a web GUI to seamcarving lib :)
+May become an Erlang Web application for seamcarving :).